Zoids Index

 Chapter 2, A New Armor

 When Midori and Ken delivered a letter from Lord Hakukuu to a nearby village, they were surprised to immediately be attacked by an Iron Kong wielding a hammer.
 This Kong was evidently piloted by Masakuni, a skilled blacksmith from the village, who'd been instructed to test Midori's combat style and make a wepaon based on her aptitude.
 Not only did he deliver a Metal-Zi Sword, but he also gave Midori an ancient armor that'd been passed down through the generations of his village.
-She was reluctant to use it, however, fearing for whether it would change Souga or not.
+She was reluctant to use it, however, fearing for whether it would change who Souga was.

 Chapter 3, A Painful Lesson

 During a scouting mission Ken and Midori heard explosions from a nearby field, and charged through the forest to find it.
 They found a slaughter field of Bio Zoids preying on civilian Zoids, and at first, Midori didn't believe that Bio Zoids were truly immortal.
 When she failed to kill any targets, she relented and began using her new Metal-Zi Sword.
 In the course of the battle, however, she was still overwhelmed.
-Souga took a direct hit to the head from the Reaper as surrounding Bio Zoids began eating him alive.
+Souga took a direct hit to the head from the Reaper as surrounding Bio Zoids began trying to tear him apart.
 Jin arrived just in time to save the two of them, but Souga was left with a potentially fatal poison from the Reaper's claws.
 While they were able to retrieve the antidote in time, the wound left a permanent scar over Souga's right eye.

 Chapter 4, Assisting Ya Han